 For its part, Cree has just announced an addition to its XLamp range, the XB-D. Like the company’s other XLamp products, this device is based on Cree’s SiC technology.
 Although the company itself does not make too much fuss about the fact, other researchers have shown that InGaN LEDs deposited on SiC have a much lower threading dislocation density than those fabricated with sapphire.5

 Seoul Semiconductor said it invests between 10 and 20 percent of its revenue on R&D, and has recently secured more than 10,000 patents in LED technology.
 Products such as the company’s Acriche range use InGaN LEDs fabricated using a novel process called metalorganic chemical vapor deposition (MOCVD).
-This patented technique, developed under the sponsorship of Seoul Semiconductor (among others), allows the fabrication of InGaN devices on sapphire with lower defect densities than other manufacturing techniques.6 In summary
+This patented technique, developed under the sponsorship of Seoul Semiconductor (among others), allows the fabrication of InGaN devices on sapphire with lower defect densities than other manufacturing techniques.6

 The most common cause of failure for high-brightness LEDs is dimming over an extended period to the point that the light is no longer sufficient for its intended purpose.
 The primary cause of this loss of output is a reduction in quantum efficiency as dislocations in the chip’s crystal structure increase adding to the number of sites where non-radiative recombination can occur.

 LED chipmakers are working hard to reduce the number of defects in the devices when new, but semiconductor manufacturing processes are not perfect and there will always some faults.
 The most important factor under the control of the design engineer that does influence longevity is junction temperature.
 Operating the LED according to the manufacturer’s thermal guidelines will reduce the rate of crystal degradation and ensure a long and bright operating life.
-References:

 - “Bonds, Bands, and Doping: How Do LEDs Work?”
 Rachel Casiday and Regina Frey, Department of Chemistry, Washington University.